-The district reserves the right to conduct searches when there is reasonable cause to believe a search will uncover evidence of work-related misconduct.
+Non-investigatory searches in the workplace including accessing an employee's desk, file cabinets, or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
+Therefore, employees are hereby notified that they have no legitimate expectation of privacy in those places.
+In addition, the district reserves the right to conduct searches when there is reasonable cause to believe a search will uncover evidence of work-related misconduct.
 Such an investigatory search may include drug and alcohol testing if the suspected violation relates to drug or alcohol use.
-The district may search the employee, the employee's personal items, work areas, lockers, and private vehicles parked on district premises or worksites or used in district business.
+The district may search the employee, the employee's personal items, and work areas including district-owned technology resources, lockers, and private vehicles parked on district premises or work sites or used in district business.
+Disciplinary action, up to and including termination, may result if an employee refuses to submit to testing or is found to violate district policy.